The Inside Story on Carpeting

 - Acrylic is made to replicate wool but, fooled you, it’s not.
 Acrylic is also a staple yarn and can pill and fuzz.
 Acrylic is color fast and resists stains and sun bleaching.
 It won’t give you the hives as wool can, but is a bit harder to clean.

 - Numero uno in the wall-to-wall carpet world, nylon is the defending champ due to its ability to just say "no" to stains, static electricity and wear.
-Nylon is a continuous filament or a yarn that starts out as chemical stew and is then extruded, stretched into fibers.
+Nylon is a continuous filament or a yarn that starts out as chemical stew and is then extruded, or stretched into fibers.
 Its nature reduces shedding and it absorbs dyes well.

 - Olefin/polypropylene is great—if you happen to own a professional baseball team: it makes great indoor-outdoor carpeting.